Eppo-exp/eppo-docs/docs/contextual-bandits/actions_contexts.md

 #### New actions

-Our Contextual Bandits automatically explore new actions as they are encountered, and over time will learn for which contexts these are most effective.
+Our Contextual Bandits automatically explores new actions as they are encountered and over time will learn for which contexts these actions are most effective.

 ### Contexts

-To learn a bandit policy that personalizes, you also need to provide context.
+To create a bandit policy that personalizes, you need to provide context.

 Generally, there are three types of context:
 1. Subject context: For example, the subjects's past behavior, demographic information, are they on a mobile device, etc.